BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 Version 23.4:<ul>
 	<li>Critical patch to fix BLE connection issues.
 	<li>Fixed J1939 ELD VIN characters being truncated from a 17 character VIN.
+	<li>Better re-connection when the adapter reboots.
 	<li>Renamed PerformanceMode to IsPerformanceModeOn.
 	<li>Renamed SetPerformanceMode to SetPerformanceModeOn.
 	<li>Added PerformanceInterval and SetPerformanceInterval.
 	<li>Removed the ELD Waiting RecordId as it is no longer sent by the adapter.
 	<li>Added getTruckInfoThread to Demo app.
-	<li>Disconnecting the adapter no longer stops ELD recording.
+	<li>Disconnecting the adapter in the Demo app no longer stops ELD recording.
 </ul>